 celebrates the film's 40th Anniversary and has the best looking

-transfer by far over previous editions as BU has taken the time to
+transfer by far over previous editions as Blue Underground has taken

 are so many great sequences in this film such as the 'splinter in the